Prarthana10/csrbox/README.md

 -

--Disabling the misa.C extension requires the CSR instruction to be 4 byte aligned. else the disabling will be ignored.
+- Disabling the misa.C extension requires the CSR instruction to be 4 byte aligned. else the disabling will be ignored.

 -

 #### uatg_csrbox_minstret.py
-- This code tests generates tests to write
+- This code tests generates tests to write ```minstret```

-- The above registers are read-only and the values are pre-coded and obtained from the ISA spec

--We read minstret, execute n operations and check if the minstret value must be +n from the previous readings
+- We read ```minstret```, execute n operations and check if the ```minstret``` value must be +n from the previous readings.

--
+- The ```minstret``` CSR holds a count of the number of instructions the hart has retired since some arbitrary time in the past.

 -